-Consistent income with capital growth prospectsSustainable and regular dividends, distributed quarterly to shareholders.
-Consistent returns are often supported by long term contracted revenues from high quality counterparties.
+We target sustainable and regular dividends, distributed quarterly to shareholders.
+Consistent income is often supported by long term contracted revenues from high quality counterparties

-Inflation protectionInfrastructure assets often have income streams directly linked to the rate of inflation, protecting income returns in real terms.
+nfrastructure assets often have income streams directly linked to inflation, protecting income returns in real terms.

 Where we invest

-- Social Infrastructure Companies – Companies which own the real estate and infrastructure that social services operate from.
-Sectors that sit within social infrastructure include housing, healthcare and educational facilities.
+Social Infrastructure Companies – Companies which own the real estate and infrastructure that social services operate from.
+Sectors that sit within social infrastructure include housing, healthcare and educational

 The investment case